Rani Abhishek Bunty aur Babli

 Bunty aur BablI Lakshman Jhoola

-Vimmi, unlike the Bollywood female leads of the time, had a room filled with Bollywood poster cut-outs.
-Rather she found herself to be a notch ahead of every superstar she liked.
-Becoming Miss India is one among her many plans and so is to become the next big thing in the film industry.
-In her introductory song, she goes, “Raat bhar taaron mein jeena veena easy nahi…”.
-Indeed.
+Vimmi, unlike the typical Bollywood heroines of her time, had a room plastered with film poster cut-outs.
+In her eyes, she was already a notch above every superstar she admired.
+Becoming Miss India was just one of her many ambitions.
+Making it big in the film industry was another.
+In her introductory song, she quips, “Raat bhar taaron mein jeena veena easy nahi…” And rightly so.

 It’s alright to harbour big city dreams…

-Vimmy and Rakesh are bold, outspoken and clearly born to grab eyeballs.
-Settling down to government jobs and domestic monotony feature nowhere in their agenda.
+Bold and outspoken, Vimmy and Rakesh were born to command attention.
+Government jobs and domestic monotony are nowhere on their agenda.

 Bunty aur BablI Train Scene